wikid24/ffxiv_mmd_tools_helper/README.md

 ** insert image **

 That being said, if you wanted to add or change the bone morph data, There are a few ways to do it:
-1) You can always modify these files, save it, and then press the 'Generate' button
+1) You can always modify these files, save it, and then press the 'Generate' button, and then press the 'Morph' button in MMD Tools
-2) Manually do it via MMD Tools
+3) Manually do it via MMD Tools using the data